-At CSU, He was awarded the Bruce E. Smail Diversity Award for contributions to campus diversity in planning and executing several campus events to raise awareness for issues like the Flint Water Crisis, the Mizzou Protest, College affordability, and sustainability.
+At CSU, He was awarded the Bruce E. Smail Diversity Award for contributions to campus diversity in planning and executing several campus events to raise awareness for issues like the Flint Water Crisis, the Mizzou Protest, College affordability and sustainability.
 Through these team efforts, Atlas raised donations, passed landmark legislation in the student government and had many critical recommendations implemented by the CSU Administration.
-Kwon ran for Mayor of Fort Collins one year after graduation focusing on issues that affected students and low-income citizens.
-Although he was not successful in the race, he learned a lot about campaigning and local policy.
+He graduated in the Spring of 2016 with a Bachelors of Arts in Economics with a double minor in Political Science and Business Administration.

 Kwon went on to work for Rocky Mountain Voter Outreach, working directly with clients such as Albus Brooks, Denver City Council President, State Representative James Coleman, the Denver Classroom Teacher Association in their support of Jennifer Bacon, the City of Denver Office of Economic Development and Pac/West Communications.